gruntjs/grunt-contrib-connect/README.md

 This task was designed to be used in conjunction with another task that is run immediately afterwards, like the [grunt-contrib-qunit plugin](https://github.com/gruntjs/grunt-contrib-qunit) `qunit` task.

+_This plugin is only compatible with Grunt >= 0.4.0.
+This plugin is the replacement for the Grunt v0.3 core task `server`._

 ### Options

 #### port